massimocallisto/MeanValue-MapReduce_YARN/README.md

 Generate some text and upload into Hadoop:

     hadoop fs -mkdir /input
+    hadoop fs -copyFromLocal SampleTextFile_200kb.txt /input/

+Also:

+    hadoop fs -mkdir /input_csv
-    hadoop fs -copyFromLocal 2020_04_01T00_00_00_2020_05_01T00_00_00.csv /input/
+    hadoop fs -copyFromLocal 2020_04_01T00_00_00_2020_05_01T00_00_00.csv /input_csv/

 ### 3 - Job execution

-Supposing you are inside the docker container named namenode and you copied the jar file under /tmp within the container, then use the following command to execute the job:
+Supposing you are inside the docker container named namenode and you copied the jar file under /tmp within the container, then use the following command to execute the job.
+For the wordcount example:

-    yarn jar meanvalue-1.0-SNAPSHOT-jar-with-dependencies.jar bigdata.hadoop.mapreduce.mean.App /input /out
+    yarn jar meanvalue-1.0-SNAPSHOT-jar-with-dependencies.jar bigdata.hadoop.mapreduce.wordcount.App /input /out

+For the mean values computation:

+    yarn jar meanvalue-1.0-SNAPSHOT-jar-with-dependencies.jar bigdata.hadoop.mapreduce.mean.App /input_csv /out_csv

 ![](img/1.png)